 You can set your preferences for social media and targeted advertising cookies here.
 We always place functional cookies and analytical cookies.
 Functional cookies are necessary for the site to work properly.
 With analytical cookies we collect anonymous data about the use of our site.
 With that information, the site can be further improved so that it is easier for you to find what you are looking for.

-Fatigue is a prevalent complaint in children visiting the general practitioner (GP).
-Although blood testing is common in these children, there are no guidelines for blood testing in children with fatigue in general practice.
+Fatigue is a common complaint among children visiting the general practitioner (GP).
+Although blood tests are frequently performed in children with fatigue, no guidelines exist for their use in primary care.

-The aim of the DREAM study is to evaluate the diagnostic relevance of blood analysis in fatigued minors.
-This project provides new insights into the current management and the potential cost-effectiveness of different blood testing strategies in children with fatigue in the general practice.
-Additionally, the project will help to better utilize, interpret, and communicate blood test results for such patients.
+The aim of the DREAM study is to evaluate the diagnostic relevance of blood testing in children and adolescents with fatigue.
+This project provides new insights into the current approach to diagnosis and the potential cost-effectiveness of different blood testing strategies in children with fatigue in general practice.
+Additionally, the project will help optimize the use, interpretation, and communication of blood test results for this patient group.

 Relevance